OmarTahoun/tkinter-playground/README.md

-# tkinter-playground
+# Tkinter-Playground

-Tkinter projects made in python
+Contains many Tkinter projects wrote in python- just for practice.

+## Includes:
+- Convert from feet to meter GUI